 Story number one;

 Wednesday starts day number three.
 A new location, a new barrio, a new church.
 The morning went well, we started the day in Montenegro with some follow-up visits with families who were reached in last year’s expedition.
 That is not our normal strategy but the pastor really wanted to go by and encourage them, so we did.
 We took a break for a great home-cooked Colombian lunch then we hit the streets again.
 This time to share the gospel.
 We walked across a concrete soccer field to a fresh location.
 Seeing my favorite “target”, a group of young men, hanging around a makeshift exercise area.
 Some shirtless, some tatted up, I decided to stop and talk to them.
 Approaching one, hanging from a pull-up bar working on his “muscle-ups”, we greeted him and introduced ourselves.
 I shared my testimony and then the Evangecube.
 After the gospel presentation, no one accepted my offer of the free gift of salvation.
 One, who was asking questions said, “I can’t do that right now.”
 I asked him why and he told me it was a process.
 He explained to me how he had to get many things in order first.
 Realizing they didn’t really understand the concept of salvation being a free gift, I suddenly had an idea.
 I remembered I had a bag of candy in my backpack.
 By this time a crowd was beginning to form, taking the bag from its hiding place I presented it and asked if anyone would like some candy.
-Of course all the youth there quickly put there hand out and I started distributing the loot.
+Of course, all the youth quickly put their hand out and I started distributing the loot.
 When I got to the young man who said he thought it was a process I offered the candy and when he stuck out his hand to accept it I quickly withdrew my offer and told him, “Wait!
 Before I give you this candy you first have to work for it.
 I want you to drop down and give me 800 push-ups first.”
 Well, he looked at me like, yeah right 800, then he looked a little confused, wondering why it wasn’t free.
 “If I make you work for it then it’s not free, is it?”, was my response to him.
 I told him, “God wants to give you a FREE gift of salvation, He doesn’t expect you to work for it.”
 As he pondered this new revelation my attention got pulled away by others asking more questions.
 The questions were followed by more questions and before I could regroup and get back to the original young man he walked off.
 You can imagine my frustration thinking I just let him get away.
 But the questions kept coming.
 One after another but from different people who were now walking up.
 At one point we had a pretty good crowd going but it thinned as a new group of four youths demanded my attention.
 I asked my translator Dahiana to give another gospel presentation to them and then their questions started to fly.
 These were deep philosophical questions.
 I was surprised.
 A couple of times I had to just tell them, “I don’t know the answer.”
 They were reluctant to accept God’s offer of salvation so Dahiana and I stood there for almost an hour.
-In classic tag team style, we answered every question that we could.
+In classic tag-team style, we answered every question that we could.
 It was now four o’clock and I noticed the crowd started to resemble my teammates and their interpreters.
 I realized they were waiting on me and I needed to wrap this up.
 I cut to the chase and dropped “The” question, “If you were to die tonight, where would you go?”
 To my surprise, they all answered, almost in unison, “Hell!”I followed up with, “Are you ok with that?”
 Again to my surprise, they each shook their head vigorously and said, “No!”I almost yelled at them at that point.
 “That’s what I have been trying to tell you!
 You don’t have to go to Hell.
 You can have salvation, NOW!”
 BINGO!
 They got it!
 Each one bowed their head and asked Jesus to be their Savior.
 Praise God!

 Story number two;